pontazaricardo/OpenGL_Shadings/README.md

 When running the actual control, a set of keyboard controls can be used:
 	1. 'm': Change model from the list of models loaded by default.
+	2. 's': Change the shading model applied in the selected 3D model.

 ## Code